DV

 Strategy & risk

 EEM tracks MSCI Emerging Markets Index with an index approach, while IEMG tracks MSCI Emerging Markets Investable Market Index with an index approach.
-Beta is 1.03 for EEM and 1.01 for IEMG, indicating IEMG is less volatile relative to the market.
+Beta is 1.04 for EEM and 1.02 for IEMG — effectively similar market sensitivity.

 Fund details